piclas-framework/piclas/tools/ShocktubeScript/README.md

 ## Determination of the shock speed

 This follows the Higdon algorithm closely [[4]](#4).
 The speed of the pressure jump is extracted since it combines all species data and is the fastest parameter to reach equilibrium in the post-shock condition.
-During the initial development of the shock, some nonlinearities appear; these must be excluded.
+During the initial development of the shock, some non-linearities appear; these must be excluded.
 This is accomplished through a series of second-order fits of the shock position; each fit excludes an additional writeout, beginning with the earliest one.
-When the sign of the quadratic term changes, it is assumed that the noise in the remaining signal is greater than the initial nonlinearities.
+When the sign of the quadratic term changes, it is assumed that the noise in the remaining signal is greater than the initial non-linearities.
 The velocity is the slope of the linear fit of the remaining writeouts.

 ## Extraction of the Equilibrium condition